-■ High Density Residential / R-3 (minimum 25 to maximum 30 dwelling units per acre):
+High Density Residential / R-3 (minimum 25 to maximum 30 dwelling units per acre):

 The City currently has very little land (less than one percent) designated and zoned for multifamily residential development, and the majority of it is already built out as apartments and condominiums.
 As stated previously, while there are several properties that were redesignated and rezoned from R-1 (single-family residential) to R-3 (multifamily residential) as part of the 5th Cycle Housing Element program, none of these sites has recycled from single-family houses to multifamily developments during the 5th Cycle, so they have not been included in the 6th Cycle sites inventory for meeting the RHNA; they are, however, available as potential sites.
-The two exceptions of parcels containing single-family homes on the Sites Inventory are one lot that contains two single-family homes on a single parcel, and a religious institution property that also has a single-family home.
-Both are included with the property owners' knowledge and approval, as explained above.
+The one exception of parcels containing single-family homes on the Sites Inventory is one lot that contains two single-family homes on a single parcel.
+The site is included with the property owners' knowledge and approval, as explained above.

 The City is proposing to rezone two vacant adjacent parcels (see the parcels identified as Site #95 and #96) on Foothill Boulevard from R-1 to R-3.
-The City is also proposing to rezone two underutilized adjacent commercial parcels on Foothill Boulevard (see the parcels identified as Site #100 and #101) from CPD to R-3.
-These two parcels have had no commercial activity for over 18 months and are directly adjacent to R-3 properties.
-Although the property owner does not support this proposed change, the City wishes to expand the supply of property zoned for multifamily residential development and has justification for the change.
 No other parcels are proposed to be rezoned to R-3 due to the built-out nature of the city, the lack of vacant land, and the safety constraints noted in other chapters of this Housing Element.

-■ Hillside Residential (R-1-10 Acres) to Medium Density Residential (R-1-5,000)
+■ Hillside Residential (R-1-10 Acres) to Medium Density Residential (R-1-5.000)